RTOpt/realtime-taxi-routing/README.md

     This will run all parameter combinations defined for the given scenario and save the results to a CSV file in the `data/Instances/Results` directory.
 ### Creating Plots
 1. Set `task_type` to `"create_plot"` in the `inputs.json` file.
-2. Determine the scenario to create the plot(s), ensure results are available and run:
+2. Determine the scenario to create the plot(s).
+The available options for <SCENARIO_NAME> are:
+   - `"TP4_scenario"`: Create plots to determine the number of scenarios in TP4.
+   - `"TP1","TP2","TP3","TP4"`: Creates plots corresponding to each TP.
+3. Before generating plots, verify that the results for the selected scenario are available.
+Specifically, ensure that the following file exists in the `data/Instances/Results` directory.
+    - `<SCENARIO_NAME>_simulation_results.csv`

+   Do not rename or relocate the results file.
+4. Run the following command to create the plot for the selected scenario:
    ```bash
    python -m src.main -sn <SCENARIO_NAME>
    ```